Kong/docs.konghq.com/app/1.2.x/kubernetes-and-service-mesh.md

 ## Prerequisites

-You need Kong 110.0 or later running on Kubernetes including and a ssl certificate stored as a secret that's available to the Kong control plane.
+You need Kong 1.0.0 or later running on Kubernetes including and an SSL certificate stored as a secret that's available to the Kong control plane.
 The Make tasks `run_cassandra` and `run_postgres` from the [Kong Kubernetes Repository](https://github.com/Kong/kong-dist-kubernetes) will fully provision the prerequisite data store, Kong control plane, Kong data plane